Separating Rank Logic from Polynomial Time: Rank Logic

+is an \IFPC{}-formula.
 To relate element and numeric variables, \IFPC{} possesses counting terms that count the number of different values for some variables satisfying a formula.
-Let $\formA$ be an \IFPC{} formula as above with free variables $\uniVarVA$ and $\numVarVA$.
+As before, let~$\formA$ be an \IFPC{}-formula,~$\uniVarVA$ and~$\numVarVA$ be variables, and~$\termVA$ be a tuple of~$|\numVarVA|$ many closed numeric terms which bound the values of~$\numVarVA$.
 Then